Coastal Caria

 Registration: SPACES AVAILABLE (Max 17 participants)

-The "Coastal Caria: Archeology Cruise" tour begins with two nights in Fethiye and ends with one night in Bodrum in the southwestern corner of Turkiye.
+Join us for an extraordinary adventure along the ancient maritime trading routes where the Mediterranean meets the Aegean Sea.
+Our tour "Coastal Caria: Archeology Cruise" is a feast for the senses as we sail the high seas, anchoring in sheltered harbors to explore ancient Carian cities.
+We begin the tour in Bodrum (ancient Halikarnassus) with an exploration of the Mausoleum (one of the Seven Wonders of the Ancient World), and the museum of underwater archeology housed in a 15th century castle built by Crusader Knights (the Order of St. John).
 On Day 3, we embark on a private gulet charter - a traditional wooden sailing ship - for our real adventure: a cruise along the famous “Turquoise coast” of the Carian coast!
 Our guests absolutely love the natural beauty of this stunning coastline, with its steep arid hillsides plunging into clear blue water.
-Our trip takes us past several ancient Carian cities and fortifications that were later Hellenized and Romanized in classical antiquity.
-Among these the highlights are surely the city of Kaunos, the ruins of Lydae, the necropolis of Loryma, and the double-harbor city of Knidos.
+The route takes us past several ancient Carian cities and fortifications that were later Hellenized and Romanized in classical antiquity.
+Among these, the highlights are surely the cities of Halikarnassos, the double-harbor city of Knidos, the walls of Loryma, Kaunos city theater, the ruins of Lydae, Telmessos, and Tlos.
 Some of these sites have never been excavated by archeologists and many remain accessible only from the sea.
-Onboard, we will be in the capable hands of a professional captain and crew of 5.
-A private chef will serve delicious freshly cooked food every meal, and we will have ample time to sip wine and look at the stars from the deck of our gulet.
-Many of our guests who have enjoyed our other tours will be thrilled at this opportunity.
-For new visitors to our company, please see our review page for a sense of what to expect.
-Read more about the program below!

 Details:

-- Arrive: Dalaman International Airport (DLM), transfer to Fethiye.
+- Arrive: Bodrum International Airport (BJV).

-- Depart: Bodrum International Airport (BJV).
+- Depart: Dalaman International Airport (DLM), transfer to Fethiye.

 - Visas: US passport holders need to obtain a Turkish evisa.